Gunth15/MyBlog/live/origin/origin.md

-# Obligatory website post
+# Obligatory Website Post

-This is just a reminder for me on why I build this website.
+This is just a reminder for myself about why I built this website.
-There will be more useful post in the future I promise.
+There will be more useful posts in the future, I promise.
-This website is were I will practicing communicating the technical concepts I have learned and will learn.
+This website is where I’ll practice communicating the technical concepts I’ve learned and will continue to learn.

 ## Elixir or Go

-The hardest part of writing my website was deciding a tech stack.
-Elixir was really enticing and I would have been done a lot sooner, but I ultimately went with go because of it's low resource consumption to offset any cost if I wanted to run this locally.
-For future web-based projects, I will probably choose Elixir because of it's convenience however.
+The hardest part of creating this website was choosing a tech stack.
+Elixir was really tempting, and I could have finished the project much sooner, but I ultimately chose Go for its low resource consumption, which helps offset costs if I decide to run it locally.
+For future web-based projects, I’ll probably go with Elixir for its convenience.

-## How it works
+## How It Works

-Version control was a must, so I leveraged GitHub.
+Version control was essential, so I used GitHub.
-That way I can just write blog post in NeoVim or any other text editing tool and upload them to git.
+This allows me to write blog posts in NeoVim or any other text editor and then upload them to Git.
-Also enables collaborations and backup capability so viewers like you can make edits to my post.
+It also enables collaboration and backups, so viewers like you can suggest edits to my posts.
-I have a [public repository](https://github.com/Gunth15/MyBlog.git) where post are pulled from and added to the private website repo.
-This is done daily to keep content up to date.
+I keep a [public repository](https://github.com/Gunth15/MyBlog.git) where posts are pulled from and added to the private website repo.
+This sync happens daily to keep content up to date.
-Can use a public Github repo with a live and blog folder.
+The setup uses a public GitHub repo containing both a live and a blog folder.

-## I'm not done yet
+## I'm Not Done Yet

-Whilst writing this website I discovered static site generation.
-This is a way better idea considering most of the content on this website could be rendered at compile time and nothing would change.
-It would also allow me to host this website for way cheaper.
+While working on this website, I discovered static site generation.
+This approach is far better since most of the content here could be rendered at compile time without changing afterward.
+It would also allow me to host the site much more cheaply.
-Thanks fr reading!.
+Thanks for reading!